 Many in this age group will have had a previous dose of meningococcal C when they were very young.
 This four-in-one vaccine will boost adolescents with the C strain they had as a baby and also protect them against the W, A and Y strains..

-Vaccine will also be available at Council immunisation sessions for all year 10 or equivalent aged children from April 2019 onwards
+Vaccine is also be available at Council immunisation sessions for all year 10 or equivalent aged children

 12-13 years or Year 7 at secondary school